Testimonies of the Day (Yes, they all came the same day!)

 If you want to start your path to healing, click HERE.
 I’d be honored to help!

 I didn’t always like yoga.
 I was a “no pain, no gain” type of a girl.
 I started yoga because it is known to decrease stress, but lots of other benefits started happening.
 Stress, bad food habits, irregular timings for food, junk food, lack of energy, and thyroid problems, could be some of the reasons resulting in weight gain.
 Practicing yoga can help in all of these problem areas.
 Yoga isn’t just exercise; it is a mind-body connection.
 It helps us become aware of our bodies and how it feels.
-We become more aware of which foods nourish us and which ones makes us feel lethargic and less “alive.”
+We become more aware of which foods nourish us and which ones make us feel lethargic and less “alive.”

 When Craig lost his job, I started to teach yoga at Andersen Windows Corporate Office over the lunch hour.
 Just about everyone in the class was brand new to yoga.
 They expected a break from their desk and a time to relax.
 I explained that yoga is all about “you and your practice” and to only pay attention to your body; if you need to adapt to an easier practice, I always give options.
 After the first class, they all were surprised at how much they sweat and felt “the burn,” while de-stressing at the same time.
 They were hooked.
-I love how each week I have new participants comment to me after class on how this has changed their life in some way…less back pain, better food choices, happier, calmer and much more.
+I love how each week I have new participants comment to me after class on how this has changed their life in some way…less back pain, better food choices, happier, calmer, and much more.

 Yoga is also one of the most helpful workouts for fighting stubborn fat stores, especially the ones that crop up after age 40.
 Science finds that yoga decreases levels of stress hormones and increases insulin sensitivity, a signal to your body to burn food as fuel rather than store it as fat.